adamwlester/awl-site/docs/_hidden/z_obs_arc/index_conversion/cad_portfolio.md

 - **Fasteners and hardware:** standard metric fasteners, washers, springs, magnets, and aluminum posts; thread-lock on vibration-prone joints

 ## Validation & Performance
-- Peer-reviewed methods paper documents apparatus and behavioral outcomes (see References)
+- **Behavioral performance:** Peer-reviewed methods paper documents apparatus and behavioral outcomes (see References)
-- Deployed in-rig and in vivo across 2 experiments
+- **Stable use:** Deployed in-rig and in vivo across 2 experiments

 ## Deployment & Status
 - **Development:** completed, Aug 2015–May 2017